The Girl, the Gold Watch & Everything: Plot synopsis

-Kirby Winter is a young man living in Florida, full of anxiety and feeling no confidence in his ability to face life, either professionally (he has not chosen a clear profession) or sexually (all his encounters with women ended disastrously).
+Kirby Winter is a young man living in Florida, full of anxiety and feeling no confidence in his ability to face life, either professionally (he has not chosen a clear profession) or sexually (all his encounters with women end disastrously).

-Kirby's life had been overshadowed by an uncle who had been a mathematics teacher and suddenly developed an uncanny talent for gambling, broke several casinos and made himself a millionaire.
+Kirby's life has been overshadowed by an uncle who had been a mathematics teacher and suddenly developed an uncanny talent for gambling, broke several casinos, and made himself a millionaire.
 The uncle seemed disappointed with Kirby's inability to make something of himself.
-At his death, it turns out he had left Kirby none of his wealth – nothing but an antique gold pocket watch to which a toy telescope is attached, showing a pornographic picture.
+Upon his death, he left Kirby nothing but an antique gold pocket watch to which a toy telescope is attached, showing a pornographic picture.

-An older, quite attractive woman shows up and makes clear her interest in Kirby.
-He is attracted to her, but feels too insecure to respond to her attempts at seduction – which turns out to be fortunate, as she is a hardened, ruthless criminal, and his uncle's archenemy.
-The uncle many times thwarted the plots of her and her male partner, got away with quite a bit of their ill-gained money and avoided with contemptuous ease all that they tried to do against him.
+An older, attractive woman shows up and makes clear her interest in Kirby.
+He is attracted to her but feels too insecure to respond to her attempts at seduction – which turns out to be fortunate, as she is a hardened, ruthless criminal and his uncle's archenemy.
+The uncle many times thwarted the plots of her and her male partner, got away with quite a bit of their ill-gained money, and avoided with contemptuous ease all that they tried to do against him.
 Her interest in the nephew derives from the vain hope of learning the uncle's secret (of which Kirby has no idea).

 Kirby's luck turns when he sleeps in the bed of a friend of a friend who is away for the weekend.
-In the middle of the night, a naked young woman gets into the bed and makes love to him in the dark, mistaking him for the bed's usual occupant.
-Caught in the middle of sleep, all of Kirby's sexual hang-ups disappear and he performs quite well.
-Discovering her mistake, the woman – named Bonnie Lee Beaumont – is at first furious but within minutes the two of them fall deeply and enduringly in love with each other and consummate their new-found love for the rest of the night.
+In the middle of the night, a naked young woman gets into the bed and has sex with him in the dark, mistaking him for the bed's usual occupant.
+All of Kirby's sexual hang-ups disappear, and he performs quite well.
+Discovering her mistake, the woman – Bonnie Lee Beaumont – is at first furious but within minutes the two fall deeply and enduringly in love and consummate their new-found love for the rest of the night.